Marathon-fan/AFoodDeliveryApplication/README.md

 For the sake of simplicity, the data store and logic here are omitted.

-## 4 RESTful State diagram(some parts are simplified to focus on xxx)
+## 4 RESTful State diagram(some parts are simplified to focus on the main logic)
 * GET
 Get a representation of the resource
 * POST
 Create a new resource.
 For instance, when we order food, we use POST
 * PUT
 Replace the state of a resouce.

 ![restaurant order and payment](https://cloud.githubusercontent.com/assets/17025949/25528059/1b4042ac-2c5f-11e7-9db6-3ee56c450916.jpg)